 We actually vaccinate differently to vets recommendations and instead follow the manufacturers guidelines.
 We do not believe vets are out to harm your pets, but we have found over the years that vets are generally ill informed when it comes to vaccinations or understanding how immunity works.

-We are passionate about vaccinating properly and responsibly and have created some information about vaccinations for you to read - we will be attaching links to this information on Myrtles litters home page over the next week.
+We are passionate about vaccinating properly and responsibly and have created some information about vaccinations for you to read - I hope that you have already spotted this on Autumn's litters home page.

-We disappointingly found with our last couple of litters, that new owners were collecting their puppy without reading any the information we provided on vaccinations and flea and wormers.
-So from this litter on, we will only be granting access to the 'Week 8' update once individual families have answered a few simple questions regarding vaccinations.
+We disappointingly found with a few litters, that new owners were collecting their puppy without reading any of the information we provided on vaccinations and flea and wormers.
+So for the last couple of litters we decided that we would only grant access to the 'Week 8' update once individual families had answered a few simple questions regarding vaccinations.
 More information on this will be provided next week.

-Please do take the time to have a read through the information that we will provide and let me know if you have any questions.
+Please do take the time to have a read through the information that we have provided and let me know if you have any questions.
 It is highly likely your vet will challenge you on vaccinations, so it’s important to be knowledgeable so you can make an informed decision for your dog’s wellbeing.

 Please click on any image / video to enlarge it.
 Please note that all plants used in our photos are artificial.